Emelieh21/touch-screen-pi-sonos-app/README.md

 ![image](assets/app_keyboard_open_picture.jpg)

+> Currently, I am still working on a solution to make R detect the text that is put in to the search bar automatically.
+For the time being, this is fixed in the script with a bit of an ugly work around, using a `updateTextInput()` and a `session$reload()` to "force" R to reread the text from the input field.

 ## About the current track information

 Currently, the main version of the app (the [app.R](app.R) file), does **not** include the current track information, since it turned out to make my pi run into **memory problems**.
 However, you can find the app including current track information in the dev folder (see the [app_with_track_information.R](dev/app_with_track_information.R) file).
 To enable the current track information, one extra R package is needed: jsonlite.
 It can be installed with `install.packages("jsonlite")`.
 The jsonlite package installed without problem, however when running the app, R complains that the package "curl" could not be found and suggests to run `install.packages("curl")`.
 Unfortunately, this command gives the following error: